ppenzin/wasm-memory/README.md

 `libc` memory related routines for WebAssembly.

+## Usage

-Goal is to provide a quick interface to memory manipulation routines when targetting WebAssembly.
+The goal is to provide a simple interface to memory manipulation routines for C-family languages in WebAssembly. `wasm-memory` exports standard `libc` routines it implements to the host environment (most commonly JavaScript) -- which means consistent view of memory on both sides.

 ## Building